What Is Stormwater?

-The majority of Livingston County is comprised of three watersheds.
-In the south, storm water drains to the Huron River Watershed; to the northeast, it drains to the Shiawassee River Watershed; and to the west, storm water drains to the Red Cedar Watershed.
-The storm water in a small portion of the northwest section of the county drains to the Looking Glass Watershed.
-This means that all the creeks, streams, ditches and drains in the county eventually drain to these 4 watersheds and then into the Great Lakes.
-Click on map for larger view.
+The majority of Livingston County is comprised of 3 watersheds.
+In the south, stormwater drains to the Huron River Watershed; to the northeast, it drains to the Shiawassee River Watershed; and to the west, stormwater drains to the Red Cedar Watershed.
+The stormwater in a small portion of the northwest section of the county drains to the Looking Glass Watershed.
+This means that all the creeks, streams, ditches, and drains in the county eventually drain to these 4 watersheds and then into the Great Lakes.
+What Is An Illicit Discharge?